Data-driven Unknown-input Observers and State Estimation: Introduction

 The work~\cite{valcher1999state} provides necessary and sufficient UIO existence conditions based on system matrices, which represent suitable observability and decoupling properties of the system.
-It also gives a model-based UIO design procedure should a UIO exist.
+It also gives a model-based UIO design procedure under these conditions.
 However, the literature lacks end-to-end methodologies using data instead of a system model.
 In particular, no existing work provides a data-driven formulation of UIO existence conditions and design.
 An approach to achieve this goal is to follow a two-step procedure by first identifying the system from the collected data and then designing a UIO for the reconstructed model.

 Among the techniques for identifying systems with fully- or partially-unknown inputs, subspace identification can be used when $d$ is a zero-mean stationary white noise~\cite{van2012subspace}.
 Similarly, errors-in-variables (EIV) methods can be applied when the unknown input can be modeled by additive stationary noise perturbing known input variables~\cite{soderstrom2007errors}.
 In order to remove the above assumptions on the unknown inputs, recently, the \textit{indirect framework} has been proposed~\cite{linder2017identification}.
 The goal is achieved by introducing system-level assumptions ensuring that some inputs can be directly measured, and certain parts of the system dynamics are known.
 The element-level system identification method proposed in~\cite{wang1994element} does away with assumptions on the system or the unknown inputs, but restricts the focus on mechanical systems.
-Similarly, the work~\cite{yu2016blind} proposes a blind subspace identification scheme by assuming persistently exciting unknown inputs.
+Similarly,~\cite{yu2016blind} proposes a \textit{blind subspace identification} scheme under the assumption of persistently exciting unknown inputs.

 We highlight that, except~\cite{linder2017identification}, none of the above methods guarantees the exact identification of the system with finite data, even without noise in the measured variables.
 Moreover, conditions for the existence of a UIO are rank-based~\cite{valcher1999state}, and therefore extremely sensitive to errors in the identified system matrices.
 Identification errors may also result in poor estimation performance of UIOs as input-decoupling conditions are inherently sensitive to uncertainties in the system matrices.
 In addition,~\cite{linder2017identification} does not identify the input channels corresponding to the unknown inputs, hampering the application of existing model-based UIO design methods.